-3. Plan of Study: A Plan of Study lists the course sequence a candidate plans to complete during the program, and is due two times during the program.
-The first time it is due is during the second week of EDUC 6400, and the second time it is due is in EDUC 6052.
+3. Plan of Study: A Plan of Study lists the course sequence a candidate plans to complete during the program, and is due during the second week of EDUC 6400.
 Candidates should work with their Student Success Advisor to create their plan of study.

 4. Field Experience Timesheets: The Field Experience Timesheets serve as documentation of completed field experience hours.
 A signed timesheet is due at the end of each 6-week course containing field experiences.